 A Quick-Start 24-Hour Liver Cleanse

-In addition to the healthy foods and supplements mentioned above, you can give your liver a boost by starting with a 24-hour cleanse.
-In the 7 days prior, eat kale, cabbage, lettuce, cauliflower, broccoli, Brussels sprouts, citrus fruits, asparagus, beets and celery.
+In addition to the healthy foods and supplements mentioned above, you can give your liver a boost by starting with a quick, 24-hour liver cleanse.
+In the seven days prior to this short cleanse, eat kale, cabbage, lettuce, cauliflower, broccoli, Brussels sprouts, citrus fruits, asparagus, beets and celery.
 Avoid any processed foods, and eat free-range organic meats, refined carbohydrates and gluten sparingly.
 This preparation will help facilitate the cleanse.

-Try my Secret Detox Drink during your week of preparing your body.
+During the week you are preparing your body, try my Secret Detox Drink.
 It boosts your energy and helps you to detox and cleanse the liver.
 This recipe calls for apple cider vinegar, lemon juice, cayenne pepper, cinnamon and water.

 - Dilute cranberry juice with a ratio of 3 parts water to 1 part cranberry juice.

-- Add 1 teaspoon of nutmeg, ginger and cinnamon into a tea infuser and let steep in simmering water for 20 minutes.
+- Add 1/4 teaspoon each of nutmeg and ginger and a 1/2 teaspoon of cinnamon into a tea infuser and let steep in simmering water for 20 minutes.

 - Allow to cool to room temperature.